Why did developers migrate Android applications from Java to Kotlin?: Threats to Validity

+\point{ {Research design}} We based our {research} design on an initial question to reduce the costs to participants.
+There is a risk that the responses we received did not completely capture participants' experiences with Kotlin (e.g., a developer forgot to mention one of her/his favorites Kotlin features).
+To mitigate a developer omitting information, we tried to contact as large a number as possible of developers that migrated code on open-source Android apps.

-{\bf{Faithfulness of Answers.}} It could be the case that some answers do not faithfully reflect the experiences of the developers that answered them.
-As we have a considerable number of replies (\nremailreplies) potential imprecise or incorrect answers do not invalidate the overall results presented by this paper.
+\point{Reliability of answers} some answers might not reliably reflect the experiences of the developers that wrote them.
+As we have a considerable number of answers from developers, having a few imprecise or incorrect answers does not invalidate the overall results.

-{\bf{Accuracy of \miga{}.}} There could be a risk that a bug in our tool affects the results we present in this paper.
-To mitigate the risk, we manually inspected the results.
-The inspection consisted on: \begin{inparaenum}[\it a)] \item randomly selecting 20 applications with migrations (out of 269 apps with 1+ migrations), \item for each selected app, to randomly select 5 commits that migrate Java code, \item for each selected commit, we used a GIT client to retrieve the commit information (files affected, diffs), \item we crossed that information with that one retrieved by \miga: for example, if \miga{} reported that a file F was migrated from Java to Kotlin by commit C, we checked that commit C removes a file F.java and adds a file F.kt. \end{inparaenum} We did not find any anomaly.
+\point{Verification of qualitative research} our study follows a qualitative research method that attempts to interpret a phenomenon (i.e., migrations) based on explanations that people (i.e., developers) bring forward~\cite{experimentationSE2012}.
+We follow a verification mechanism used during qualitative research to ensure the reliability and validity of our study.
+For instance, the open and axial coding (see Section \ref{sec:methodology:recolections}) applied to mine codes from the qualitative data (the emails) was performed by one of the authors of this paper and later verified and validated by the other author.

+\point{Mining the grey-literature} in this paper, we analyze some articles from the grey literature on Kotlin adoption and migration.
+Our study neither aims to nor claim to be a systematic literature review on those topics.
+Consequently, there may be, for instance, migration problems that this research does not report, but that have been reported by articles from the grey literature (or other artifacts such as Audio-Video media \cite{GAROUSI2019101}) that we did not inspect.
+Nevertheless, in order to be transparent about the process, in our appendix~\cite{appendix} we report the query we use and the links to analyzed sites.